CaptnSisko/CHARM/notebooks/martin/README.md

 An interesting extension to this scheme would be the addition of a column to track the time at which the data is received and updated in the server.
 This would allow for on-the-fly latency analysis for each node.

+### 2022.09.24

+Development of the POST function with our telemetry.
+This requires validation of the node id.